Wurdyburd/RoadAndRuinPublicAccess/docs/Road and Ruin/CHARACTERS/PROFICIENCY/PROFICIENCY TYPES/Social Proficiency/MEDIATION.md

   - ProficiencySocial
   - Mediation
 ---
 A social proficiency.
-The art of compromise, finding equilibrium between two forces, and haggling.
+The art of compromise, to find equilibrium between two parties' values, or to defend or assist the advantages of just the one.